I could not find you today, James.

 but knowing you, I have no doubt

-it was your perfect solution for all your pain.
+it was your perfect solution for everyone’s pain.

 I cannot find fault in your accurate aim,